ChrisF03/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
-Projects displaying EDA skills using libraries such as pandas, matplotlib, seaborn, etc.
+EDA projects using libraries such as pandas, matplotlib, seaborn, etc.